-The water coming into your home makes a journey through a system of pipes, and it's usually cold or cool, depending on the time of year.
-To have water warm enough to take a hot shower or bath, or use your dishwasher or washing machine, you need a water heater.
+Water heaters are familiar fixtures in most homes.
+That's because the water coming into your home makes a journey through a system of pipes, and it's usually cold or cool, depending on the time of year.
+To have water warm enough to take a shower or bath or wash clothes, you need a water heater.